Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 - [Quickstart Guide to understand the Qualtrics Survey File](https://gist.github.com/ctesta01/d4255959dace01431fb90618d1e8c241)
 - [How to generate qualtrics questions](https://blog.askesis.pl/post/2019/04/qualtrics-generate.html)

-*Note : due to Qualtrics updates, the organization of the `.qsf` file may change a little.
-You may thus have to update your code in the future.*
+*Note: due to Qualtrics updates, the organization of the `.qsf` file may change a little.
+You may thus have to slightly update your code in the future.*

 ### Open the `.qsf` file